Drakelid/syslogger/README.md

 - Automatic log rotation with configurable size and retention
 - Optional logging to STDOUT for debugging
 - Modern web interface that highlights potential attacks and displays recent logs
+- Built-in log viewer with search and download options
 - Detects repeated deauthentication and authentication failures to flag possible brute-force attacks

 ## Usage